UnexomWid/playfair/README.md

 ### Memory Operations

-When decrypting the file, Playfair never stores the original file on the disk.
+After decryption, the original file **DOES NOT** touch the disk.
+It's only stored in memory for the purposes of being imported by Node.

-It goes to great lengths in order to make Node directly import it from memory.
+Playfair goes to great lengths in order to make Node directly import code from memory, because storing original code on the disk is an exploitable weakness.

 ### Integrity Check